 Along with that the inflation scale which is not at inflection point but very close to inflection point which is estimated from the spectral index $n_s|_{u=u_i} = 0.9691 \pm 0.0041$.
 And the end of the inflation is determined by calculating the slow-roll parameter $\epsilon_v|_{u=u_e} = 1 $.

 After inflation ends, the inflaton decays its energy to a thermal bath, which in the minimal scenario is dominated by Standard Model fields.
-The reheating temperature can be estimated as
+The reheating temperature can be estimated, in the instantaneous reheating approximation, as